okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/manage-orgs-okta-aerial/main/index.md

 ---
 title: Manage orgs with Okta Aerial
-layout: Guides
 ---

 This guide explains how to add orgs to your Okta Aerial account and manage Aerial org settings.

-> **Note**: Access to Okta Aerial requires an additional product to be present.
+> **Note:** Access to Okta Aerial requires an additional product to be present.
 Ensure that your Okta account team gives you access to the Okta Aerial API.

 ---

 #### Learning outcomes

-* Authenticate an Aerial API client with Okta Aerial.
+- Authenticate an Aerial API client with Okta Aerial.
-* Add an org to your Aerial account.
+- Add an org to your Aerial account.
-* Enable products in the Aerial linked org.
+- Enable products in the Aerial linked org.
-* Configure the Aerial org.
+- Configure the Aerial org.

 #### What you need

-* An Okta Aerial account
+- An Okta Aerial account
-* A parent org
+- A parent org
-* Access to the Org creator API
+- Access to the Org creator API
-* Access to the Okta Aerial API
+- Access to the Okta Aerial API

 #### Sample code